Problem

 1. Repository Strategy

-Choose the strategy that best fits your organizational structure:
+Choose the strategy that best fits your organisational structure:

 - Monorepo Strategy: Keep a

 /docsfolder within your main application repository.
-This is ideal for ensuring that documentation changes are merged in the same Pull Request as the code they describe, maintaining perfect synchronization. - Separate Repository Strategy: Best for large organisations or open-source projects where a dedicated team manages the documentation independently of the main application’s build pipeline.
+This ensures documentation changes merge in the same Pull Request as the code they describe. - Separate Repository Strategy: Best for large organisations or open-source projects where a dedicated team manages documentation independently.

 2. Validation with CI/CD